Scan volumes, not planes.

 See more, faster.
 Both in vivo and ex vivo.

 Coupled with the acquisition speed and sensitive detection of Bliq Photonics’ VMS microscope, the number of volumes scanned per second by the Axicon are multiplied (see Table A in the Applications tab).
-For example, the Axicon module installed on Bliq Photonics’ VMS can scan 30 volumes of 400x200x100 µm per second without loss of resolution!
+For example, the Axicon module installed on Bliq Photonics’ VMS can scan 35 volumes of 480x240x100 µm per second (20x) without loss of resolution!

-The acquisition of 3D volumes instead of 2D planes is made possible by the generation of a Bessel beam by the Axicon that drastically increases the depth of field.
-The Axicon’s optical design can integrate lenses built for visible or infrared light, allowing the module to be integrated into multiphoton and confocal systems.
+The acquisition of 3D volumes instead of 2D planes is made possible by the Axicon’s Bessel beam generation, which drastically increases the depth of field.

 Ideal for imaging rapid events happening at distinctive focal planes.
 Applications include :

 - Calcium imaging